raymondbutcher/pretf/docs/tutorial/terraform-variables.md

 Pretf uses the same rules when resolving variable values.

-If a project has `*.tfvars.py` files to generate `*.tfvars.json` files that would change the value of a variable (i.e. one of the above sources has already set the variable to a different value) then Pretf will exit with an descriptive error message.
+If a project has `*.tfvars.py` files to generate `*.tfvars.json` files that would change the value of a variable (i.e. one of the above sources has already set the variable to a different value) then Pretf will exit with a descriptive error message.
 This ensures that Python and Terraform run with consistent variable values.